Leamsi9/ismaelvelasco.dev/cl5k1prrz01989rnvahrtdhoy.md

 But for day to day use, you probably don't need all the animations, background videos, images and trackers when reading articles, listening to music on YouTube in the background or aimlessly procrastinating.

-<h2>Will the real slim browsers please stand up?</h2>
+## Will the real slim browsers please stand up?

 If the option for excluding such "extras" when requesting web pages was a standard feature available to the 5 billion people that use browsers, the impact of even fractional adoption would reduce global emissions in a noticeable way.

-<p>And yet, compared to consumer electronics, the web ecosystem has been slow on the uptake, to put it politely.
+And yet, compared to consumer electronics, the web ecosystem has been slow on the uptake, to put it politely.
 Green Mode Design (in practice if not in name) is fast becoming standard in consumer devices, with eco mode an option from wearables to laptops, mobile phones to whole smart houses.</p>

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1657738250753/Kl1CFOz2s.png align="center")